HPSBG Project Partners

 Thomas X. Casey, Bronx author and President of the Huntington Free Library, Secretary of the East Bronx History Forum and the Kingsbridge Historical Society was inspired by the African Burial Ground National Monument project.
 Tom uses his criminal investigator skills to research maps, documents and genealogy of the Hunts Point Slave Burying Ground and the Parkchester/Centerville AME Cemetery.

 Daisy Connolly is the kindergarten through 5th grade science educator at P.S.
 48. Science is her passion.
 Aside from teaching the science scope and sequence, she also emphasizes the importance of environmental science.
 She signed on with the HPSBG team in May 2013.
 Under the guidance of Phil Panaritis, she developed science resources utilizing the plants species at Drake Park for teachers to use with their students.

-Justin Czarka is a National Board Certified (NBCT) kindergarten through 5th grade English as a New Language (ENL) educator at P.S.
-48. He believes that education is most effective when students create content that authentically addresses an audience beyond the classroom walls.
+Justin Czarka is a National Board Certified (NBCT) and Math for America (MfA) Master Teacher for kindergarten through 5th grade science and English as a New Language (ENL) educator at P.S.
+48. He believes that education is most effective when students create content that authentically addresses audiences beyond the classroom walls.
 He enjoys investigating local history alongside his students.
 After Phil Panaritis introduced him to the MCNY circa 1910 photograph, "Hunts Point Slave Burying Ground," he knew that his students would play a crucial role in locating and commemorating the people by 'writing them back into history.'